 David pulled himself together and went through with the marriage ceremony.
 For 25 years he slept only with women.
-He fathered 2 sons and eventually left his wife for another woman.
-When that affair ended, David, now 48, finally told his family and friends that he was gay.
+He fathered two sons and eventually left his wife for another woman.
+When that affair ended David, now 48, finally told his family and friends that he was gay.

 "I desperately wanted not to be gay," David now freely admits, "so I had convinced myself that I wasn't."
 However, when his last relationship with a woman broke up, David realized that he had no desire to date other women.
 He also realized that he did not want to be alone for the rest of his life.
 "I realized," he says, "that I had to sit myself down and deal with my sexuality."